allendoss/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text](newImages/1.png)

 The above image is hard to classify due to the noise in the background-clouds
----

 ![alt text](newImages/2.png)

 The above image is hard to classify due to additional artifacts on the sign board
----

 ![alt text](newImages/3.png)

 The above image is hard to classify due to the noise in the background-branches
----

 ![alt text](newImages/4.png)

-This image is relatively easy to classify
+The above image is relatively easy to classify
----

 ![alt text](newImages/5.png)

 The above image has very high noise in background